 The cover letter should complement your resume; it’s your way of introducing yourself to employers in your absence.
 Companies are looking for professionalism, not imitation.
-If you use a standard, generic form that many job seekers use, they may take it as an indication that you’re lazy or look for shortcuts.
+If you use a standard, generic form that many job seekers use, they may take it as an indication that you’re lazy or looking for shortcuts.

 There are several different formats you can use.